jdgleaver/drastic_ds_shaders/README.md

 ## LCD1x

-A very simple 'scanlines' shader, based on LCD3x from RetroArch.
+A very simple 'scanline' shader, based on LCD3x from RetroArch.
 Differs from LCD3x in that it omits the 3-band colour separation and has correctly aligned scanlines.
 Works well on low resolution displays (i.e. 720p).

 ## zFast LCD